Frequently Asked Questions (FAQ)

 The Notice of Intent to Homeschool form is required for children from ages 7 to 18 only.

-This is a one-time filing and does not need to be refiled unless the name or address of the parent or child changes, or the child is reentering homeschooling after being enrolled in public school.
+This is a one-time filing and does not need to be refiled unless the name or address of the parent or student changes, or the student is reentering homeschooling after being enrolled in public school.

 HOW DOES MY HOMESCHOOLED CHILD PARTICIPATE IN A CLASS OR SPORT AT A PUBLIC SCHOOL OR CHARTER SCHOOL?

 - Complete the “Notice of Intent of Homeschooled Child to Participate in Programs and Activities”.

 - On or before the fifth (5th) day of the beginning of the semester

 •To participate in a course: submit the completed form to the school of your choice requesting in writing the class

 •To participate in a sport: submit the completed form to your zoned school requesting in writing the sport